 - A. Works shall be judged on their effectiveness, craftsmanship, creative substance and relevance to the dramatic whole, and only as presented within the motion picture.
-Extended, revised, enhanced or alternate versions outside of the film shall not be considered. - B. Films eligible for Original Score and film clips of eligible Original Songs shall be viewed by all members of the Music Branch who will vote in the order of their preference for not more than fifteen achievements in Original Song and twenty achievements in Original Score.
-The achievements receiving the highest number of votes in each category shall advance to the next round of voting. - C. Five nominees for Original Song and five nominees for Original Score will then be chosen by a second round of balloting.
+Extended, revised, enhanced or alternate versions outside of the film shall not be considered. - B. The Music Branch Executive Committee requires that producers provide opportunities to view their motion pictures via the Academy Screening Room or advance theatrical screenings.
+This is required in instances where a title will be released after the preliminary voting cycle opens for shortlist selection. - C. Films eligible for Original Score and film clips of eligible Original Songs shall be viewed by all members of the Music Branch who will vote in the order of their preference for not more than fifteen

+- achievements in Original Song and twenty achievements in Original Score.
+The achievements receiving the highest number of votes in each category shall advance to the next round of voting. - D Five nominees for Original Song and five nominees for Original Score will then be chosen by a second round of balloting.
 Members shall vote in the order of their preference for not more than five achievements in each category.
-The five achievements receiving the highest number of votes in each category shall become the nominations for final voting for the award. - D. No more than two songs from any one film by the exact same writers may be shortlisted.
+The five achievements receiving the highest number of votes in each category shall become the nominations for final voting for the award. - E. No more than two songs from any one film by the exact same writers may be shortlisted.
 If more than two songs from a film by the exact same writers are in contention, the two songs with the most votes will advance to the shortlist.
-However, no more than two songs from any one film, regardless of writers, may be nominated for the Original Song award. - E. If there are twenty-five or fewer qualified works submitted in any category, the Music Branch Executive Committee may recommend to the Board of Governors that nominations be limited to three.
-If there are nine or fewer qualifying works submitted in any category, the Executive Committee may recommend to the Board of Governors that no award be given in that category for the current Awards year. - F. The category of Original Musical may be activated only by special request of the Music Branch Executive Committee to the Board of Governors in a year when the field of eligible submissions is determined to be of sufficient quantity and quality to justify award competition. - G. Final voting for each category shall be restricted to active and life Academy members.
+However, no more than two songs from any one film, regardless of writers, may be nominated for the Original Song award. - F. If there are twenty-five or fewer qualified works submitted in any category, the Music Branch Executive Committee may recommend to the Board of Governors that nominations be limited to three.
+If there are nine or fewer qualifying works submitted in any category, the Executive Committee may recommend to the Board of Governors that no award be given in that category for the current Awards year. - G. The category of Original Musical may be activated only by special request of the Music Branch Executive Committee to the Board of Governors in a year when the field of eligible submissions is determined to be of sufficient quantity and quality to justify award competition. - H. Final voting for each category shall be restricted to active and life Academy members.

-RULE NINETEEN SPECIAL RULES FOR THE BEST PICTURE OF THE YEAR AWARD
+RULE TWENTY SPECIAL RULES FOR THE BEST PICTURE OF THE YEAR AWARD